You can read much more about the dimensions and quality aspects in ‘Changing Times: Quality for Humans in a Digital Age‘.

 Quality Aspects influencing how Dependable a product might be

-Quality Aspects influencing how Durable a product might be
+Quality Aspects influencing how Durable the relationship with a product might be